 Nike Boys Basketball Camp Lewis & Clark College Portland, Oregon

-After playing college basketball Vandermeer continued to pursue his love for the game through coaching.
-He has been coaching college basketball for the past three years and brings with him an equally qualified coaching staff.
 On the first day of camp the players will be evaluated and placed into groups based on their skill levels to ensure that everyone gets the most out of the camp experience.
 Throughout the week, players will run through drills and stations with close guidance and instruction from our coaches.

-All abilities are welcome at this camp, Coach Vandermeer's staff is eager to help all young players take their game to new heights whether that is making the varsity team in the fall or working on perfecting their shot.
+All abilities are welcome at this camp, our staff is eager to help all young players take their game to new heights whether that is making the varsity team in the fall or working on perfecting their shot.
 With drill stations and games that emphasize offensive and defensive technique, passing, team play, shooting, and more, this camp is the perfect opportunity for players to maintain their skills and fundamentals in between seasons.

 - Personal instruction from our coaching staff